 For example, if a family of four brings in a total of $5000 net per month (after tax is paid), their surplus income in 2018 would be $1,002, and so they would owe $501 to their creditors each month.

 *These numbers change annually.
 Please speak to an LIT to get the latest exemption limit.

 Your Trustee will calculate your surplus income obligation for you.
 A first time bankrupt with a surplus income will make these payments for 21 months.
 A first time bankrupt with no surplus is obligated to pay the Trustee’s fee and will be bankrupt for 9 months.

 For a second time bankrupt without surplus income the period is 24 months, while with surplus income is 36 months.
 Any time bankruptcy is filed more than twice it is 36 months regardless of whether or not you have surplus income.

 As a result of this math being dynamically based on your household income, it is best that you reach out to an LIT to ask all of your questions and look at all available options, because sometimes a consumer proposal will be a better alternative for you.

-While filing for bankruptcy is serious business, it does not have to be a traumatizing experience.
-Make sure you are able to separate fact from fiction before you jump to conclusions about your financial situation.
+While filing for bankruptcy in Ontario is serious business, it does not have to be a traumatizing experience.
+Make sure you are able to get all the facts before you jump to conclusions about your financial situation.
 With our 35+ years of experience, we’re confident we can answer your tough questions and help you through it.
 Should you have any questions about bankruptcy, feel free to reach out to our helpful staff in any of our 11 convenient locations.